Marathon Digital Holdings Inc. (MARA) is an excellent investment, but the stock is overvalued/undervalued right now

 Analysis of Marathon Digital Holdings Inc. (MARA)

-Further, the quarter-over-quarter increase in sales is 462.00%, showing a positive trend in the upcoming months.
+Further, the quarter-over-quarter decrease in sales is -15.00%, showing a negative trend in the upcoming months.

 How Do You Analyze Marathon Digital Holdings Inc. Shares?